DimitrisChrysos/DimitrisChrysos/README.md

 Repositories will soon be added for the following projects!

-- 🚢 [seeSea](https://github.com/DimitrisChrysos/[repo-name-to-be-added]) - A Vessel Traffic Service (VTS), full-stack web app (Spring Boot, Java, Kafka, Microsoft SQL Server, React, Flyway, Docker)
-- 🧠 [AI Sentiment Analysis](https://github.com/DimitrisChrysos/[repo-name-to-be-added]) - AI Natural Language Processing (NLP) for Sentiment Analysis (TFIDF, Neural Networks, Bert, and More!)
+- 🧠 [AI Sentiment Analysis](https://github.com/DimitrisChrysos/AI-Sentiment-Analysis) - AI Natural Language Processing (NLP) for Sentiment Analysis (TFIDF, Neural Networks, Bert, and More!)

 ## 🧰 Tech Stack